Natborks/APOSD/README.md

   A simple simulation of an elevator system where users can request pickups and track elevator status.
 Explores deep modules, pass-through method tradeoffs, and avoiding temporal decomposition.

 More systems and refinements will be added over time as part of this ongoing design practice.

+**Version 2: **
+Redesign to improve robustness and model more realistic use cases coming soon